whjdarking/Forest-Fire-Recognition/README.md

 # Forest-Fire-Recognition

 Images are loaded from local folder(fit_generator & datagen).
 Images and their folders are not included.
-Use modified ResNet and VGG and compare them.
+Modified Network Based on ResNet and VGG